-\textbf{Relation to Riccati theory and numerical methods.} Equation~\eqref{tau-fix} can be viewed algebraically as a Riccati-type nonlinear matrix equation on $\mathbb S_{++}^n$, since $\Phi$ has a structure analogous to generalized Riccati operators in discrete-time stochastic LQ problems with multiplicative noise.
-Nevertheless, its role here differs from classical LQ Riccati equations.
+\textbf{Relation to Riccati theory and numerical methods.} Equation~\eqref{tau-fix} has a Riccati-type algebraic form, since the operator $\Phi$ resembles generalized Riccati operators arising in discrete-time stochastic LQ control with multiplicative noise.
+However, its role here is fundamentally different from that of classical LQ Riccati equations.